craftercms/docs/source/developers/projects/engine/api/script-sandbox-configuration.rst

 Adding dependencies with Grapes
 -------------------------------

-If your Groovy classes need to use external dependencies you can use Grapes, however, when the sandbox is enabled dependencies can only be downloaded during the initial compilation and not during runtime.
+If your Groovy code need to use external dependencies you can use Grapes, however, when the Groovy sandbox is enabled dependencies can only be downloaded during the initial compilation and not during runtime.
 For this reason it is required to add an extra parameter ``initClass=false`` in the annotations to prevent them to be copied to the classes: